linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

 hundreds of services; each service might have thousands of instances; and each of those instances might be in a constantly-changing state as they are dynamically scheduled by an orchestrator like Kubernetes.
-Not only is service-to-service communication in this world incredibly complex, it’s a fundamental part of the application's runtime behavior.
+Not only is service-to-service communication in this world incredibly complex, it's a fundamental part of the application's runtime behavior.
 Managing it is vital to ensuring end-to-end performance, reliability, and security.